davnn/turbomono/modules_js/README.md

 # Turborepo starter

-This Turborepo starter is maintained by the Turborepo core team.
+This Turborepo starter is maintained by the Turborepo core team created using `npx create-turbo`.